pantheon-systems/documentation/source/docs/articles/sites/all-about-application-containers.md

 Pantheon's infrastructure is based on a grid model.
 We serve our customers by provisioning isolated linux container with an optimized PHP stack in place.
 Each container includes its own Nginx, APC cache, and PHP worker agent.
 They are deployed with a checkout of your codebase and service-bindings to use a dedicated MySQL container, networked file filesystem, and optionally Redis object cache and Apache Solr search indexing.

 Every environment for your site (Dev, Test, Live) runs on its own container.
-In the case of a Live site, at the Pro level and above you can have many containers serving your site.
+In the case of a Live site, at the Business level and above you can have [multiple containers](#multiple-application-containers) serving your site.

 ## What's In an Application Container?